Skip to main content

-In a previous article about Peak Oil we presented compelling evidence that a peak in global oil production will likely occur within the next few years.
+In a previous Peak Oil article, we presented compelling evidence that a peak in global oil production will likely occur within the next few years.
 Because the global economy, including our food-production and transportation systems are heavily reliant on cheap oil, once oil production can no longer keep up with oil demand, serious economic shockwaves are sure to be felt.

 ~ ~ ~